camunda/camunda-docs/docs/self-managed/modeler/web-modeler/troubleshooting/troubleshoot-zeebe-connection.md

 [Inspect the connection](#how-can-i-get-details-about-a-secure-remote-connection) to understand which certificates are being returned by the server and ensure you configure Web Modeler for [custom SSL certificates](#how-can-i-provide-a-custom-zeebe-ssl-certificate).

-If intermediate signing authorities sign the server certificate, ensure the remote cluster URL [serves both server and intermediate certificates](https://nginx.org/en/docs/http/configuring_https_servers.html#chains) to Web Modeler.
+If intermediate signing authorities sign the server certificate, ensure the remote endpoint [serves both server and intermediate certificates](https://nginx.org/en/docs/http/configuring_https_servers.html#chains) to Web Modeler.

 ### Make the OAuth token cache location writeable for the `modeler-restapi` process